Cloud key management

 Basic setup tasks for Google Workspace CSE

+1. Set up your external encryption key service.
 First, set up an encryption key service through one of the Google partner services (such as CryptoHub).
 This service controls the top-level encryption keys that protect your data.

+2. Connect Google Workspace to your external key service.
 Next, specify the location of your external key service, so Google Workspace can connect CSE for supported apps to it.

+4. Turn on CSE for users as needed.
 You can turn on CSE for any unit or group in your organization.
-Note, however, that you must turn on CSE for only those users who need to create client-side encrypted content using the following tools:
+For details about turning on CSE for users, see Create client-side encryption policies.
+Note, however, that you must turn on CSE for only those users who need to create client-side encrypted content by using the following tools:

-• Google Drive - You must turn on CSE for only users who need to create client-side encrypted documents, spreadsheets, and presentations or upload client-side encrypted files to Drive.
+• Google Drive: You must turn on CSE for only users who need to create client-side encrypted documents, spreadsheets, and presentations or upload client-side encrypted files to Drive.
 You don't need to turn on CSE for users who only view and edit files shared with them.

-• Google Meet - You must turn on CSE only for users who need to host client-side encrypted meetings.
+• Google Meet: You must turn on CSE only for users who need to host client-side encrypted meetings.
 You don't need to turn on CSE for other participants in meetings.

 Google service-level requirements for CSE